 The Company has become involved in several pending litigations.
 In each instance, the Management considered the potential outcome of the matter and assessed its impact on these financial statements, including deliberation on whether provisions should be recognized and, if so, the appropriate quantification thereof.
-For more details on the Company's litigations please refer to Note 16 Contingencies a) Foreign currency transactions - transactions and balances
+For more details on the Company's litigations please refer to Note 17 Contingencies.